DaveWolfberg/pierres-escargot/README.md

 ## Troubleshooting

-### Shopify Buy Button not showing?
+### Buy buttons not working?
-- Double-check your `domain`, `storefrontAccessToken`, and `productId`
-- Make sure the product is published to your sales channel
+- Check that `href` links are valid URLs (not `#`)
-- Check browser console for errors (F12 → Console)
+- If using JavaScript, check browser console for errors (F12 → Console)
+- For third-party widgets (Shopify/Gumroad), verify embed code is correct
+- Test links in incognito mode to rule out browser extensions

+### Images not loading?
+- Verify image URLs are valid and accessible
+- Check for HTTPS/HTTP mixed content issues (GitHub Pages uses HTTPS)
+- Try opening image URL directly in browser to test

 ### GTM not tracking?
 - Verify your GTM container ID is correct